Scott Disick: Career

 In 2007, Disick began appearing on Keeping Up with the Kardashians alongside then-girlfriend Kourtney Kardashian.
 He has appeared on every season of the show.
 In the early seasons, he was well known for wearing suits.

-In 2009, Disick is starred alongside Kourtney Kardashian and Kim Kardashian in Kourtney and Kim Take Miami, a spin-off of Keeping Up with the Kardashians.
-Disick received criticism due to a plot line in a March 2013 episode, in which Disick hunted an alligator so that he could make a pair of shoes.
+In 2009, Disick starred alongside Kourtney Kardashian and Kim Kardashian in Kourtney and Kim Take Miami, a spin-off of Keeping Up with the Kardashians.
+Disick received criticism due to a plot line in a March 2013 episode in which he hunted an alligator so that he could make a pair of shoes.
 The series ended in 2013.
 Disick also starred on a 2011 episode of the short-lived CW series H8R, where he tried to convince a woman who had expressed her disgust of Disick on social media that he was likable.

 From 2011 to 2012, Disick, Kourtney, and Kim starred in a second spin-off series, titled Kourtney and Kim Take New York.
 A second season plot line followed Disick as he developed a Japanese restaurant called Ryu in the Meatpacking District of New York City.
 Disick was involved in the design of the restaurant as well as the menu development, and he promoted the restaurant on several occasions, including an appearance at Macy's Fashion Night.
 The restaurant opened in 2012, and the opening was featured on an episode of Keeping Up with The Kardashians, but it received poor reviews and Disick backed out of the restaurant shortly after opening.
 The restaurant closed 191 days after opening.

-On the episode of Keeping Up with the Kardashians in 2012, Disick purchased an online knighting ceremony on a trip to London and often refers to himself as "Lord".
-He had to buy a piece of land to get knighted.
+On a 2012 episode of Keeping Up with the Kardashians, Disick purchased an online knighting ceremony on a trip to London.
+He often refers to himself as "Lord".
+He had to buy a piece of land to be knighted.
 Disick was a judge on Miss Universe 2012 alongside Lisa Vanderpump, Brad Goreski, and Masaharu Morimoto.
-Disick was featured on a 2012 episode of Punk'd in which his car was towed and he had to barter to get it back.
+In 2012, he was featured on an episode of Punk'd in which his car was towed and he had to barter to get it back.